keomony/CV/README.md

 ## Keomony Khun

 After raising a child, I rediscovered my passion for technology and building great products.
-I have graduated from Makers Academy, a bootcamp, in which I was trained to develop best practices in software craftsmanship.
+I have completed a course at Makers Academy, a bootcamp, in which I was trained to develop best practices in software craftsmanship.
 I am looking for an environment which allows me to contribute and grow as an individual and as a developer.

 ## Skills

 #### I can write maintainable code

 I have learnt skills like behaviour driven development, test driven development and object oriented programming, to produce readable and maintainable code.
-I developed these skills in makers academy and can be seen in my projects.
+I developed these skills in Makers Academy and can be seen in my projects.

 #### Technical Communication

 I am an effective communicator of technical ideas and concepts with my peers.
-At makers I pair programmed everyday to collaboratively come up with solutions for problems.
+At makers Academy I pair programmed everyday to collaboratively come up with solutions for problems.

-I have built training materials and manuals for IT applications during my work as an IT Advisor at UNDP as well as an developer in all previous working places.
+I have built training materials and manuals for IT applications during my work as an IT Administrator at CWCC(Cambodian Women's Crisis Center) as well as a developer in all previous working places.

 #### I can facilitate idea sharing